kean/DFCache/README.md

 |[`DFDiskCache`](https://github.com/kean/DFCache/blob/master/DFCache/DFDiskCache.h)|Disk cache extends file storage functionality by providing LRU (least recently used) cleanup.|
 |[`NSURL (DFExtendedFileAttributes)`](https://github.com/kean/DFCache/blob/master/DFCache/Extended%20File%20Attributes/NSURL%2BDFExtendedFileAttributes.h)|Objective-c wrapper of UNIX extended file attributes.
 Extended attributes extend the basic attributes associated with files and directories in the file system.
 They are stored as name:data pairs associated with file system objects (files, directories, symlinks, etc).
 See setxattr(2).|

-# DFCache and JPEG Decompression

-It's a common fact that UIImage does not expose any API to force JPEG data decompression before actual rendering.
-One way to deal with it is to use [`DFJPEGTurbo`](https://github.com/kean/DFJPEGTurbo) which is an Objective-C [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org) wrapper (JPEG image codec that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems).

-Current `DFCache` version doesn't include built-in blocks to decode images, however it's trivial to add them by installing [`DFJPEGTurbo`](https://github.com/kean/DFJPEGTurbo) which is also available via Cocoapods.
-This approach is currently used in production and it proved to be faster than any others, especially with high JPEG compression levels.

 # Examples

 ### DFCache